Are you planning a trip to the Dolomites, Italy? Looking for info and tips on the Italian Dolomites? You’re in the right place.

 Lake Carezza can get very crowded in summer, so you should get there as early as possible!

-Where to stay in the Dolomites?
+Where to stay in the Dolomites in Italy?

 If you follow the order shown in the article, you should stay in Cortina d’Ampezzo for the first half of the itinerary, and then move to Ortisei for the second half.
 Both areas have many accommodation options, including family hotels, luxury resorts, as well as affordable apartments and B&Bs.